For the past twelve years, the first thing I do every morning is turn on my computer and open Rightmove.co.uk, with its UK property listings.

 This is G’s hand when he is bidding:

-There’s a difference of probably three inches in height between a bid and a not-a-bid.
+There’s a difference of probably three inches in height between a bid and a non-bid.
 If you blink, you’d miss it.
 Which is what G. wants.
 You don’t want your competition to know exactly who’s bidding.

 Five minutes before the start of the auction for the cottage, I phone S. She hands the phone to G., we talk briefly, then he hands the phone back to her so he can concentrate on the bidding.
 I am breathing shallowly with excitement, and with the sad knowledge that I will soon be outbid.